VA-11 Hall-A: Pre-release

 VA-11 Hall-A received positive pre-release reception.
 Carter Dotson of TouchArcade found VA-11 Hall-A to be "kind of an odd one" and "certainly something unique", writing that "I'm not completely sure what to make of it, and I'm interested to see how it works out when completed.
 After all, a game that's story-driven lives and dies on the quality of said story."
 He compared it to Her Story as something that could "prove to be [...] very cool."
 This sentiment was echoed by Kyle LeClair of Hardcore Gamer, writing that "VA-11 Hall-A sure looks great and has quite a unique hook to it, so we'll be sure to try and wet our whistles with it when it comes out on the PC".
-Graham Smith of Rock, Paper, Shotgun claimed that although "VA-11 Hall-A, whose punctuation I already resent having to type, is skirting with genres I don't care about: anime-styled visual novels", he found VA-11 Hall-A's branching-style plotline to be more engaging that an average "linear and relatively uninteractive" visual novel.
+Jess Joho of Kill Screen said that the game "creates a storytelling experience that's grippingly personal" through its conversations and gameplay.
+Graham Smith of Rock, Paper, Shotgun claimed that although "VA-11 Hall-A, whose punctuation I already resent having to type, is skirting with genres I don't care about: anime-styled visual novels", he found VA-11 Hall-A's branching-style plotline to be more engaging than an average "linear and relatively uninteractive" visual novel.
 Rock, Paper, Shotgun also chose VA-11 Hall-A to be one of the best games shown at EGX Rezzed 2016.

 Zack Reese of RPG Site had a "great time" with the game's prologue, critiquing that "there were a lot of great touches to be had here, whether it's the anime-inspired character portraits, the fitting soundtrack that is nice to listen to even outside of context, or simply getting a permanent look of the cityscape", though he was "especially fascinated" by the "very intriguing cast of characters."
-Following VA-11 Hall-As announcement, Brandon Orselli of Niche Gamer expressed optimism, writing "I'm a huge fan of cyberpunk fiction, and I feel like the genre is severely neglected if not mishandled in the gaming industry.
-The team at Sukeban Games seem to really be paying close attention to everything they possibly can within their game's fiction, and it shines through even in this early form."
 Steven Hansen of Destructoid, in writing about VA-11 Hall-A, observed that "games don't always need to be bombastic save-the-world-'em-ups", and also the game "should be the best anime-inspired bartending sim of the year.
 And I don't say that lightly."
 He also added that he was "sold" and compared the game to Catherine.
 Salvador GRodiles of Japanator joked that he looked forward to the "glorious date" and "special joyous day" that is VA-11 Hall-A's release date.